babelscript/rfcs/active/0001-basics.md

 ES6 / Babel are massive improvements over ES5, however there are still features that can make coffeescript a lot more rewarding to code in.
-However, development of the two main implementations of coffeescript is precluded from adopting some ES6 functionality, making it more and more difficult to write modern projects in coffeescript.
+However, development of the two main implementations of coffeescript are precluded from adopting some ES6 functionality, making it more and more difficult to write modern projects in coffeescript.

 A similar language, that compiles to babel, would allow continuing to use a more natural syntax whilst taking advantage of more modern javascript features.

 # Detailed design